Germany–Myanmar relations: The consequences of the 1988 coup

-After the mass demonstrations in Burma in August 1988 and the coup on September 18 of the same year, the strategy of German foreign policy toward the country changed abruptly by abruptly ending bilateral relations.
+After the mass demonstrations in Burma in August 1988 and the coup on September 18 of the same year, the strategy of German foreign policy toward the country changed abruptly.
 While the funds for development aid still amounted to 31.7 million USD in 1988, ten projects worth 50 million DM were already shut down in December 1988 and the majority of the experts in the country were ordered back to Germany.
 Only three experts remained in the country to finish projects that had been started.
 These radical measures can be described as a "negative pedant to the non-reaction before 1988, as the Federal Republic had turned a blind eye to the dictatorial features of Ne Win's government."
 The new strategy had a negative impact on Germany's foreign policy.
 The new strategy resulted in Germany losing its privileged position and all networks in the country.